 The first part of the drive to the beginning of GOR isn’t too interesting, but at least it’s not too long (took us about 1 hour to get to Torquay from the CBD).
 Then the road quickly changes from the boring, straight highway and becomes a winding road, giving you glimpses of the ocean, beaches and rainforest.
 Countless lookouts start popping up on the side of the road and most of them provide spectacular views.

 It was great to stop for a moment, sit on the ground and soak up the incredible sights.

-The goal of our first day was to drive the entire length of the GOR and to get to Warrnambool before 6pm as we had 7pm dinner reservation and needed shower and some rest after all day on the road.
-Thanks to that, we’ve skipped some of the lookouts and ended up doing only Mait’s Rest (30min rainforest loop), 12 Apostles (that’s something I don’t think I’ll do again, it was way too crowded, but is definitely worth seeing) and The Arch (which wasn’t any less pretty than 12 Apostles and being less famous meant less people).
+The goal of our first day was to drive the entire length of the GOR and to get to Warrnambool before 6pm as we had 7pm dinner reservation and needed to shower and rest after all day on the road.
+Thanks to that, we’ve skipped some of the lookouts and ended up doing only Mait’s Rest (30min rainforest loop), 12 Apostles (that’s something I don’t think I’ll do again, it was way too crowded, but is definitely worth seeing once) and The Arch (which wasn’t any less pretty than 12 Apostles and being less famous meant less people).

 35 Banyan Street, Warrnambool

 A lovely, tastefully decorated place with the thing I always look forward to the most – a bathtub.
 Hidden away in a quiet street, within walking distance to shops and restaurants, was a good 1-night-home for us.
 There is a small kitchen (coffee & tea, plunger, glassware and some pots provided), dining & lounge area, bedroom with king size bed, bathroom with both shower & bathtub, and parking space right by the front door.

 Anniversary dinner at Pickled Pig, Warrnambool